 Deadline for supporting documents.
 (New applicants)

 Financial Aid Award Letters for new families will be sent on the AAAIS (Atlanta Area Association of Independent Schools) common notification date, April 1, 2017.
 Families have until the common response date to accept the award with the return of the financial aid award letter signed by the financially responsible parent.

 Financial aid awards are made for one year.
 Parents must complete a Parent Financial Statement each year and send it to the SSS in accordance with the application schedule outlined.
-Unless there is a significant change in annual income or available assets, parents can normally expect the level of assistance to be continued from year to year if the student’s performance and conduct at Walker meet the expectations of the Financial Aid Committee.
+Unless there is a significant change in financial circumstances, parents can normally expect the level of assistance to be continued from year to year if the student’s performance and conduct at Walker meet the expectations of the Financial Aid Committee.